jfrog/frogbot/docs/install-azure-repos.md

                 ./frogbot spr
 ```

+Edit the yaml of the pipeline you created, and set the relevant branches to be scanned, as well as the remaining mandatory `Variables`.

 </details>

-5. Select `Starter Pipeline` and name it `frogbot-scan-and-fix.yml`.
-Use the content of the below yaml for the pipeline.
+5. Select `Starter Pipeline` and name it `frogbot-scan-and-fix`.
+Use the content of the below template for the pipeline.

 <details>
   <summary>Template for frogbot-scan-and-fix.yml</summary>